drodz11/year-in-views/index.md

 # Data about Movies
 [About this site](./about.html)

-To see viewing data about a specific year, navigate to it below.
+To see data/analysis about a specific year, navigate to it using the following links.

 - [**2024**](./2024.html)